Members-only community coming soon. Join the waitlist for founding-member pricing.

 Parent-teacher conferences can be an important opportunity to support your child’s academic and emotional development.
 However, for many families, especially in high-conflict situations, these meetings can also create stress, tension, and uncertainty.

-At High Conflict Resolutions, we help co-parents navigate parent-teacher conferences in a way that reduces conflict, protects children from adult dynamics, and keeps the focus where it belongs, on the child.
+At High Conflict Resolutions, we help separated parents handle these meetings in a way that reduces conflict, protects children from adult dynamics, and keeps the focus where it belongs, on the child.
+A low-conflict parent-teacher conference is one where each parent stays focused on the child's progress instead of the relationship between the adults.
 You cannot control how your co-parent shows up, but you can control how you prepare, participate, and follow through.
+If the written follow-up is the hardest part, our SAFE™ ghostwriting service can help you keep messages calm and factual.

 Why Parent-Teacher Conferences Can Be Challenging for Co-Parents